oraichain/oraichain-sdk/packages/examples/README.md

 After several blocks, the result when query supply of Orai with 5 height before still stay the same, indicate that we can query blockchain states at specific block height with `abciQuery` method.

+## Listen for transactions of smart contract or address

+You can query transactions of a smart contract or an address using cosmos-sync sdk or subql.

+Please visit [here](https://github.com/oraichain/cosmos-sync/packages/examples/README.md) for more details about querying transactions with cosmos-sync sdk.

+Please visit [here](https://github.com/oraichain/cosmos-subql-starter/tree/dev/Oraichain/tx-history/EXAMPLES.md) for more details about querying transactions with subql.

 ## License

 [GPL 3.0](https://www.gnu.org/licenses/gpl-3.0.en.html)